tseli0s/nvdialog/README.md

 ## Other OSes
 Other OSes are assumed to be supported.
 To make sure they do indeed work, you need to make sure the given OS supports **all** of the following features:
-- Unix-like, or alternatively, **very closely** resembling Windows.
+- Unix-like, or alternatively, **very closely** resembling Windows (If the latter, ignore the following).
 - X11 or Wayland as the windowing system
 - Gtk3, or Gtk4 and Libadwaita